IAnalyzeGenomes/CallVars/README.md

 ## 2) Mapping using BWA

 Once the high quality reads are obtained from pre-processing, the next step is mapping them to human reference genome.
-CallVars use industry standard BWA-mem to map short Illumina paired-end reads to hg19/hg38 version of human reference genome.
+CallVars uses BWA-mem to map short Illumina paired-end reads to hg19/hg38 version of human reference genome.
 The reference genome to be used can be configured using the config.yaml file attached in the repo.

 This step generate a Binary Alignment Map also called a BAM file.
 The reference genome files needed for the analysis were downloaded in 2bit format using below link.

 http://hgdownload.cse.ucsc.edu/gbdb/hg19/